agbarnett/funding.disagree/README.md

 # Winning funding and peer reviewer disagreement
-Code and data for our analysis of AIBS grant applications.
+Code and data for our analysis of American Institute of Biological Sciences (AIBS) grant applications.
 Paper title: "[Do funding applications where peer reviewers disagree have higher citations?](https://f1000research.com/articles/7-1030/v1)"

 The four files are: